 Why is MEC part of the Fair Labor Association?

 Being part of the FLA gives MEC access to innovative and sustainable strategies, resources and training; it also gives us a voice to help set and implement industry standards in supply chain social responsibility.
-The accreditation process is a way to keep MEC accountable to members by holding our social responsibility program to ambitious standards.
+The accreditation process is a way to keep MEC accountable by holding our social responsibility program to ambitious standards.
 When we make MEC Label products, we want to ensure the respect and dignity of all employees throughout our supply chain.

 The FLA assesses MEC on the fulfillment of the principles of fair labour and responsible sourcing and production, which includes:

 - Commitment from top management to adopt and communicate workplace standards

 - Training staff to assess and remediate labour violations

 - Engaging with civil society organizations to improve workers’ livelihood

 The FLA’s transparent reports gives you assurance about where and how MEC Label products are made, and holds us accountable to our social responsibility program.
 Each year, the FLA randomly selects factories in the MEC Label supply chain to audit; MEC also does an annual self-assessment as part of our membership requirements with the FLA.
 Along with all the audits and accreditation, the Fair Labor Association offers a third-party perspective and supports MEC as we drive toward the highest standards for protecting human rights throughout our supply chain.